1 jar Grape or Strawberry Peanut Butter Swirl $2.29

 By adding one beaten egg to the boiling chicken broth mixture you can have Eggdrop Soup.

-You can make a quick Beefless Stew by using canned beef broth, a pack of beef gravy mix, a can of tomato sauce, canned diced potatoes, canned sliced carrots, and a jar of pearl onions or dehydrated onions.
+You can make a large pot of quick Beefless Stew by using canned beef broth, a pack of beef gravy mix, a can of tomato sauce, canned diced potatoes, canned sliced carrots, and a jar of pearl onions or dehydrated onions.

 You can use just one chicken breast poached until done, then sliced into bite-sized pieces, and use it to make an entire pot of quick chicken stew by making a roux of equal parts butter and flour, then adding canned chicken broth, canned diced potatoes, and some Ramen Noodles broken into pieces.
 Your favorite herbs and spices as well as salt and pepper can always be adjusted to any soup recipe to your own preferences.
 Never be afraid to experiment with recipes to custom make them your own.

-An excellent quick vegetable soup can be made using either chicken or beef broth, mixed vegetables, and Ramen Noodles.
+An excellent quick vegetable soup can be made using either chicken or beef broth or bouillon cubes dissolved in hot water, mixed vegetables, and Ramen Noodles.

 You can make your own frugal heavy cream with 3/4 cup milk, and 1/2 stick margarine.